crownchakra/crownchakra.github.io/_posts/2014-3-3-Hacking-Wifi-Credentials.md

 ## Section 5: Powershell script to extract all the Wi-fi credentials stored in clear-text

-- To extract all the passwords, you can also run the WifiPasswordExtractor.ps1 script written in powershell.
+- To extract all the passwords, I used the `WifiPasswordExtractor.ps1` script to extract the information written in PowerShell[^1].

 ```PS C:\WINDOWS\system32>.\WifiPasswordExtractor.ps1```